-In MS Access, Pivot table is a program tool which provides you the option to recognize and summarize selected columns and row of data in a spreadsheet or database table to get a desired report.
-Pivot table doesn’t actually change the spreadsheet or database itself.
+In MS Access, the Pivot table is a programming tool that provides you the option to recognize and summarize selected columns and row of data in a spreadsheet or database table to get the desired report.
+The Pivot table in Access doesn’t actually change the spreadsheet or database itself.

-You can use pivot table to make a list of unique values because it summarize data that can be used to find unique value in a field.
-It’s a good way to take quick overview over all the values that appearing in the field and other inconsistencies.
+You can use the Access pivot table to make a list of unique values because it summarizes data that can be used to find unique value in a field.
+It’s a good way to take a quick overview of all the values appearing in the field and other inconsistencies.

-Apart from this you can also make use of the PivotTable and PivotChart views to perform interactive data analysis or create dynamic, interactive charts.
+Apart from this, you can also make use of the Access PivotTable and PivotChart views to perform interactive data analysis or create dynamic, interactive charts.

 Step 1: Create a query

-If are not having a query to use for PivotTable view, then create a new one.
-To know how this is to be done you can check out the post regarding: Access Query Designing.
+If you are not having a query to use for PivotTable view, then create a new one.
+To know how this is to be done you can check out the post regarding Access Query Designing.

-Step 2: Open the query in PivotTable view
+Step 2: Open up your query in the PivotTable view

 Once the query has been created, try out the following steps to open the query in PivotTable view.

-- Go to the Navigation Pane and make double-tap to the query.
+- Go to the Navigation Pane and make a double-tap to the query.

-- Now on the Home tab, in the Views group, tap to the View option, and then hit the PivotTable View.
+- Now from the Home tab, go into the Views group and tap the View option.
+After then hit the PivotTable View.

-This will display the blank PivotTable view without any fields or data.
+This will open the PivotTable view without having any data or fields.

-Step 3: Add Data Fields To The PivotTable View
+Step 3: Within PivotTable View Add Data Fields

-Now add the fields, which makeup the row and columns headings of PivotTable view.
-Also enter detail and filter fields.
-For this, the Field List must be visible.
+Now add some fields, which make up the columns and row headings of PivotTable view.
+Also, enter the detail & filter fields.
+For this, it’s important to have clear visibility of the Field List.

-- If in case the field list is not appearing then go to the Designtab, in the Show/Hide group, and hit the Field List option.
+- If in case, field list not appearing clear to you then go to the Design tab and choose the Show/Hide group after then hit on the Field List option.

 Steps to add a row field: